3020 Crenshaw Blvd. Los Angeles, CA 90016 | map |

 A pre-opening ad.
 This one appeared November 10, 1941.
 Thanks to Mike Rivest for locating it.
 Visit his site: Movie-Theatre.org

-Marvin Wright-Bey, the theatre's manager since 1995, notes that Stewart's operation at the Crenshaw location had difficulties surviving in a neighborhood that at the time was overwhelmingly white and Asian.
+Marvin Wright-Bey, the theatre's manager from 1995 until 2020, notes that Stewart's operation at the Crenshaw location had difficulties surviving in a neighborhood that at the time was overwhelmingly white and Asian.
 Stewart went on to greater success with his venture at the former Rimpau/Metro Theatre, 4720 W. Washington Blvd.
 The Stewarts renamed that house the Ebony Showcase Theatre.

 A Samurai Festival in 1986.
 It's an ad that ran May 16.
 Thanks to Gerald DeLuca for locating it for a post on Cinema Treasures.

-Status: The theatre is now called the West Angeles Performing Arts Theatre.
-Since 1985 the building has been owned by the West Angeles Church of God In Christ (westa.org), located just across the street.
-When the church first bought the building they called it the West Angeles Christian Arts Center and it housed the Spanish language branch of the church.
+Reuse as a church and for live events: The building had been purchased in 1985 by the West Angeles Church of God In Christ (westa.org), located just across the street.
+After the theatre closed as a film house the church began using it as the West Angeles Christian Arts Center and it housed the Spanish language branch of the church.

-The theatre used to produce many shows but it's now a rental facility.
-Even though the theatre had seen some live shows the stage facilities were extremely limited.
-During Wright-Bey's tenure the stage has been expanded and a new upper level created backstage to house dressing rooms and restroom facilities.
-The projection booth has become a lighting control location and the former box next to the ladies restroom has become the sound booth.
+The theatre used to produce many of their own shows but later became a rental facility.
+The stage facilities were extremely limited.
+During Wright-Bey's tenure the stage was expanded and a new upper level created backstage to house dressing rooms and restroom facilities.

+The projection booth became a lighting control location and the former cry room next to the ladies restroom was repurposed as a sound booth.
 The original layout was a men's room on the main floor and a ladies lounge and restroom upstairs.
-An additional ladies room has been added on the main floor.
+An additional ladies room was later added on the main floor.